sivachunduru/oci-landing-zones/templates/elz-exadata-workload/USER-GUIDE.md

 | hub_private_subnet_cidr_block | The CIDR block range of Private Subnet in the Hub VCN of the required environment |
 | default_log_group_id | The OCID of the defaullt log group of the required environment |

-In addition to the above ELZ specific parameters, the values for the below workload specific parameters to be captured.
+In addition to the above ELZ specific parameters, the values for the below workload specific parameters are to be captured.

 | Name | Description |
 |------|---------|